esmatsahak/CSC420-Project/README.md

 * `objectDetection.py` uses a pre-trained model to detect cars in an image and visualizes results with 2D bounding boxes.

 ### Viewpoint Classifier
-* `viewpointFeatures.py` and `viewpointClassifier.py` train a classifier to determine the car orientation (viewpoint).
+* `viewpointFeatures.py` extracts HoG descriptors used as features by the MLP classifier in `viewpointClassifier.py` to determine the car orientation (viewpoint).
 * `visualization.py` visualizes the resulting predictions with viewpoint vectors.

 ### 3D Bounding Box